christosAAA/player-archive/README.md

 - `client` - React client, written in Typescript.
 The app is only functional with this specific dataset.

-- Tests
-Tests have been implemented for different item types that our application receives from the API.
+- Tests have been implemented for different item types that our application receives from the API.

-- Responsive and configurable ui
+- Responsive and configurable ui:
 The application is fully responsive.
 Configurable ui for the user(light/dark mode).
 Configurable ui for the developer through configUI file with primary and secondary format for purposes like A/B testing.